aff4/pyaff4/README.md

 ## What is currently supported.

-The focus of this implementation at present is reading images conforming with the AFF4 Standard v1.0.
-Canonical images are provided in the AFF4 Reference Images github project at https://github.com/aff4/ReferenceImages
+The focus of this implementation is reading physical images conforming with the AFF4 Standard v1.0, and for the ongoing development of an AFF4 based logical image standard.

+Canonical images for the v1.0 physical image specification are provided in the AFF4 Reference Images github project at https://github.com/aff4/ReferenceImages

 1. Reading, writing & appending to ZipFile style volumes.